Neutrino phenomenology in the flavored NMSSM without domain wall problems: Bypassing domain walls

 \subsection{Solving the DW problem in neutrino sector}

-To start, recall that several ways have been suggested in the literature to overcome the domain wall problem induced by breaking discrete symmetries of the degenerate vacua; the simplest one being inflation \cite{R9}.\emph{\ } Another interesting method to solve the domain wall problem is that the discrete symmetry must be broken explicitly before the spontaneous breaking takes place \cite{R68}.
-It was shown in refs. \cite{R10,R69,A30,A32,A33,A34} that the last method can be achieved by introducing higher dimensional operators $\frac{1}{M_{Pl}^{n}}\mathcal{O}_{n+3}$ suppressed by powers of the Planck scale $M_{Pl}$ leading to favor one of the vacua over the others, and consequently no walls will be formed and the domain wall problem is resolved; for NMSSM see \cite{R42}.
-Moreover, an analysis has been performed in refs.\textrm{\ \cite{R71,A35}} proves that the relevant non-renormalizable operators $\mathcal{O}_{n+3}$\textrm{\ }that solve the problem are the odd superpotential terms (n even integer).
-In the present paper,\textrm{\ }we follow ref. \cite{R70} that adopts the later approach and we break the $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$\ flavor symmetry explicitly via higher dimensional operators---Planck scale operators---of order five.
-However,\ we should notice that there also are higher dimensional operators of order four (operators suppressed by one inverse power of the Planck mass) that must be eliminated.
-We do not go into details here but we point out that this can be realized by invoking an additional symmetry such as extra $\mathcal{Z}_{2}$ or $\mathcal{Z}_{5}$ R-symmetries; for details in this direction see for instance refs. \cite {R71,A35}.\textrm{\ } For our concern, the $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ invariant superpotential $W_{scal}$ restricted to the Higgs doublet $H_{u,d}$, the gauge singlet $S$ and the flavon superfields $\mathbf{\chi }$, $\Omega $, $ \Phi $\ is as follows
+To start, recall that several ways have been suggested in the literature to overcome the domain wall problem induced by breaking discrete symmetries of the degenerate vacua; the simplest one being inflation \cite{R9}.\emph{\ }A second interesting method to solve the domain wall problem is that the discrete symmetry connecting the vacua must be broken explicitly before the spontaneous breaking takes place \cite{R68}.
+It was shown in Refs. \cite {R10,R69,A30,A32,A33,A34} that the last method can be achieved by introducing higher dimensional operators $\frac{1}{M_{Pl}^{n}}\mathcal{O} _{n+3}$ suppressed by powers of the Planck scale $M_{Pl}$ leading to favor one of the vacua over the others, and consequently no walls will be formed and the domain wall problem is resolved; for NMSSM see \cite{R42}.
+Moreover, an analysis has been performed in Refs.\ \cite{R71,A35} proves that the relevant non-renormalizable operators $\mathcal{O}_{n+3}$\textrm{\ }that solve the problem are the odd superpotential terms (n even integer).
+However,\ we should notice that there are also dimensional operators of order four (operators suppressed by one inverse power of the Planck mass) that must be eliminated.
+We do not go into details here but we point out that this can be realized by invoking an additional symmetry such as extra $ \mathcal{Z}_{2}$ or $\mathcal{Z}_{5}$ R-symmetries; for details in this direction see for instance Refs. \cite{R71,A35}.\textrm{\ }In the present paper,\textrm{\ }we follow Ref. \cite{R70} that adopts the second approach; concretely we break the $\mathbb{Z}_{2}^{\prime }\rtimes \mathbb{Z} _{3}\times \boldsymbol{Z}_{3}$\ part of the flavor symmetry explicitly via higher dimensional operators---Planck scale operators---of order five; in other words, we want to keep only one vacuum among the six $\vartheta _{\alpha }^{\pm }$; for instance $\vartheta _{1}^{+}$.
+For our concern, the $ \mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ invariant superpotential $W_{scal}$ restricted to the Higgs doublet $H_{u,d}$, the gauge singlet $S$ and the flavon superfields $\mathbf{\chi }$, $\Omega $, $\Phi $\ is as follows